 Eat This!
 Tip: Fiber-rich complex carbs are harder for your body to digest, preventing the blood sugar spikes that cause insulin release.
 "The lower and more steady we keep blood sugar, the less insulin is released on a consistent basis and the more insulin-sensitive our tissues remain — which is a good thing," Smith explains.
 So, cutting back on the simple stuff means you'll be able to maintain stable blood sugar levels and reduce your risk for diabetes.

 Eat This!
-Tip: If you typically get hungry between meals, try replacing those vending-machine sweets with high-protein snacks that will fuel your body and give you stable energy for the afternoon ahead, like these Eat This, Not That!-approved 50 Best Snacks for Weight Loss.
+Tip: If you typically get hungry between meals, try replacing those vending-machine sweets with high-protein snacks that will fuel your body and give you stable energy for the afternoon ahead, like with these 50 Best Snacks for Weight Loss.

-Not all carbs are bad, of course.
+Not all carbs are bad, of course—especially these 24 Best Healthy Carbs To Eat For Weight Loss.
 Your body needs carbohydrates to function properly, and they're especially important for adequate brain and muscle function.
-By switching from simple carbs to more long-running fuel—fruits and vegetables, whole-wheat bread, oatmeal, brown rice, quinoa and other whole-grain options—you'll ensure you have a steady flow of energy, and avoid the ups and downs that simple carbs cause.
+By switching from simple carbs to more long-running fuel—fruits and vegetables, whole-wheat bread, oatmeal, brown rice, quinoa, and other whole-grain options—you'll ensure you have a steady flow of energy, and avoid the ups and downs that simple carbs cause.
 You'll no longer need to make poor food choices as a way of getting quick energy, and you won't be dragging through those afternoon hours.